krorvik/pg-op-gke-quickstart/docs/move_from_vm.md

 At this point, you should call "select pg_switch_wal();" to see if segments are archived.
 Check that there are no ".ready" files in the wal folder on the master server - and that files appear in the bucket under the given path.
 (Note: call "pg_switch_xlog()" in postgresql < 10)

-## Prepare for postgres-operator configuration
+# Prepare for postgres-operator configuration

+This section applies only for debian based servers - for RHEL-based servers, you can skip this part.

 postgres-operator expects the cluster to clone to be set up by another postgres-operated pod.
 For debian based source clusters, two essential files are not present in the data directory.
 We therefore need to place them there, with a good set of defaults.
 Place these two files in the data directory in the source cluster.